Gabriel Jesus injury: Arsenal star could be set for lengthy period out

 Match 49 – Saturday, December 3: Netherlands 3-1 USA – Khalifa International Stadium, Al Rayyan

-Match 52 – Sunday, December 4: France vs Poland (preview) – Al Thumama Stadium, Doha – 10am
+Match 52 – Sunday, December 4: France 3-1 Poland – Al Thumama Stadium, Doha

-Match 51 – Sunday, December 4: England vs Senegal (preview) – Al Bayt Stadium, Al Khor – 2pm
+Match 51 – Sunday, December 4: England 3-0 Senegal – Al Bayt Stadium, Al Khor

 Match 53 – Monday, December 5: Japan vs Croatia (preview) – Al Janoub Stadium, Al Wakrah – 10am

-Match 56 – Tuesday, December 6: Portugal vs Switzerland – Lusail Iconic Stadium, Lusail – 2pm
+Match 56 – Tuesday, December 6: Portugal vs Switzerland (preview) – Lusail Iconic Stadium, Lusail – 2pm

 Quarterfinal schedule